 Designation Requirements: Designations double-count with other core, major, minor, or elective classes.
-Designation Requirement Sections Global Studies (3 credits designated as GS in addition to World/Comparative Religion).
+Designation Requirement Sections Global Studies (1 course designated as GS in addition to World/Comparative Religion).
 Only courses and sections specified (search by attribute on Zagweb).
-Social Justice (3 credits designated as SJ).
+Social Justice (1 course designated as SJ).
 Only courses and sections specified (search by attribute on Zagweb).
-Writing Enriched (6 credits designated as WE in addition to Writing for 9 credits total).
+Writing Enriched (2 courses designated as WE in addition to Writing).
 Only courses and sections specified (search by attribute on Zagweb).